vdunlop/note-taker/README.md

 2. Type in a Note Title and Note Text and click on <Clear> to clear out what you've typed.

 3. Click on an existing note to have it show on the right side screen with details.
+You will also see the <New Note> button appear.

+4. Click on the "delete" symbol next to any note and it will be deleted and the left side list will be updated.

 ## Usage

 The Note Taker app can be used to keep track of your to do list.
 You can add your to-do item (like washing the car) along with a title.
+You can also delete items off of your list as you complete them.
 Your items with their titles will be saved in a local file on your computer, so that if you exit out of the app and then go back in, your list will still be accurate.

 ## Testing
 N/A